pixl27/French-TV-Stremio-Addon/README.md

-# IPTV Stremio Addon
+# French IPTV Stremio Addon

-This Stremio addon provides access to IPTV channels using M3U links, leveraging the excellent work of iptv-org and filtering out inactive channels.
+This Stremio addon provides access to French IPTV channels using French Stream links, leveraging the excellent work of iptv-org and filtering out inactive channels.

 ## Features